18F/handbook/pages/tools/git-signing.md

   have to confirm the password.
 This step protects your key in the event that a bad actor obtains it – they won't be able to use it without the password.

-## Backup your private key in Google Drive

-If you are not using a password manager, you can copy the keys to Google Drive as a backup.
-However, you need to also keep the files on your computer.
-If you are using a password manager, be sure to periodically backup your password database to [Google Drive]({% page "tools/google-drive/" %}).
-This will automatically include your signing keys.

 ## Setup your keys for use

 ### Using KeePassXC